Stronkness/HH/README.md

 # HH
-Material, labs and projects from my studies at Lunds Tekniska Högskola
+Material, labs and projects from my 2 years at Halmstad Högskola